Home > Blogs > Critical Care > CCU Vs. ICU In A Hospital

 Conclusion

-While the CCU and the ICU are equipped to provide critical care, they do it in distinct ways.
-Patients with multiple organ failures are better served by the ICU, whereas cardiac patients need the specialized care of the CCU.
+While the CCU and the ICU are equipped to provide critical care, they do so in distinct ways.
+The ICU better serves patients with multiple organ failures, whereas cardiac patients need the specialized care of the CCU.

 Patient Feedback